scidsg/project-info/hush-line/whitepaper-draft.md

 Hush Line meets this need by reducing the scope of the app to text-only, one-way messages.
 By removing the ability to attach files, we remove the threat of receiving malicious files, which requires people time to mitigate.
 Instead, Hush Line is the first point of contact, or the vetting step, for someone who wants to share information with you.

 ### 2.2.
 Workplace
-In the workplace up to 70% of people will either witness or experience workplace harassment or discrimination.
+In the workplace, up to 70% of people will either witness or experience workplace harassment or discrimination.
 Of those people, only 15% will ever make a formal complaint, and fewer than 1 in 100 will find a resolution [^13].
 The reason for the stark contrast in reporting is due to fear of retaliation.

 ### 2.3.
 Education
 In schools, students have entirely different expectations of trust and safety.
 A 16-year study of one school showed that when they implemented measures in the name of security, including metal detectors, gates, and removing decorative elements from campus, the feeling of safety went down.
 Peer violence increased, calls to the police quadrupled, and teachers grew increasingly concerned [^14].